charlesweir/SimpleQualtrics/docs/index.rst

 There are many Qualtrics APIs in V3, but they use standard calling and response patterns.

-So this SimpleQualtrics.SimpleQualtrics provides full coverage of all the Qualtrics APIs by requiring the caller to pass the API call strings and parameters.
+So SimpleQualtrics provides full coverage of all the Qualtrics APIs by requiring the caller to pass the API call strings and parameters.
 It provides Pythonic processing, chaining of multiple associated requests and file-access requests, logging, timeouts, and error handling using exceptions.